apache/openwhisk-runtime-php/README.md

 ./gradlew core:php7.4Action:distDocker -PdockerImagePrefix=$prefix-user -PdockerRegistry=docker.io
 ```

-Deploy OpenWhisk using ansible environment that contains the kinds `php:8.1`, `php:8.0` and `php:7.4`
+Deploy OpenWhisk using ansible environment that contains the kinds `php:8.1` and `php:8.0`
 Assuming you have OpenWhisk already deploy locally and `OPENWHISK_HOME` pointing to root directory of OpenWhisk core repository.

 Set `ROOTDIR` to the root directory of this repository.